arhohuttunen/coding-revolution/content/post/spring-boot-webclient-mockwebserver/index.md

 In the following article of this mini-series, we will discuss how to write integration tests with `@SpringBootTest`.

 You can find the example code for this article on [GitHub](https://github.com/arhohuttunen/spring-boot-test-examples/tree/main/spring-boot-webclient-mockwebserver).

-If you are interested in a complete course on the topic, check out [Testing Spring Boot Applications Masterclass](https://transactions.sendowl.com/stores/13745/226726) by Philip Riecks.
-It's the course about Spring Boot testing I would have created had I been inclined (so I have no problem recommending it to you using my affiliate link).